wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 - **Box shadow** : BoxShadow adds a shadow to an element, with the ability to control the position, color, size, and blurriness of the shadow.
 - **Filter** : Filter adds certain graphical filters to an element.
 There are a mix of color filters that let you modify things like brightness, saturation, and hue as well as non-color filters that let you add blurs and shadows.

+comment: You can apply these via styles.

 ### Improvements in Expo 52

 Expo 52 introduces several impactful updates that developers should explore:

 - Expo - Video: Improved video handling capabilities provide smoother playback and enhanced integration options.
     - Video poster - Poster / Thumbnail given from the studio will be displayed on the video until user starts playing the video
-- Expo CLI - Tree Shaking Support: Optimized tree-shaking support reduces bundle sizes and improves app performance.
+- Expo Camera: The Expo Camera module now supports more features, including enhanced image capture and video recording functionalities.

+Debugging Enhancements

 - React Native DevTools: Updates to React Native DevTools bring new debugging features, making issue resolution faster and more effective.
-- Simplified debugging tool includes (console, scripts and network debugging), enter "J" to launch the debugger, where the app metro bundler is running
+- Simplified debugging tool includes (console, scripts and network debugging), enter "J" to launch the debugger, where the app metro bundler is running.
-- Expo Camera: The Expo Camera module now supports more features, including enhanced image capture and video recording functionalities.

 ## How to Prepare for Expo 52